ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Methodology

 \subsubsection{\textbf{Initial States Of Actors}}

-In BTScenario, we consider various types of actors: \textit{Aut\_Car} representing the car under test, \textit{Car} representing the other cars, \textit{Pedestrian} representing pedestrians.
-We distinguish the tested car from other cars that are considered its surroundings.
-For instance, the following code declares ``ego'' as the car under test and ``car'' as the environment car.

-Moreover, we can specify some additional constraints when declaring an actor.
-For instance, the following code specifies a car with a red color.
+In BTScenario, we consider various types of actors: \textit{Aut\_Car} represents the car under test (line 7 declares ``ego'' as the car under test), \textit{Car} represents the environment car (the ``blue\_car'' at line 6).
+Moreover, we can specify additional constraints when declaring an actor.
+For instance, line 6 specifies the car with parameter color defined to be ''blue''.

-An important attribute of actors is their positions.
-BTScenario supports the declaration of both absolute positions and relative positions.
-For instance, the following code states that ``car1'' is at a randomly chosen position of ``lane1'', ``car2'' is at coordinate point (1,2), and ``car3'' is 100 meters ahead of ``car1'' , with a clockwise 180 degree angle relative to the direction of ``car1'' (i.e., in the opposite direction as ``car1'').
+An important attribute of actors is their locations.
+BTScenario supports the declaration of both absolute and relative locations.
+For instance, line 6 states that ``blue\_car'' is at a randomly chosen location of ``road'' by default; line 7 represents ``ego'' is 10 meters ahead of ``blue\_car'', and ``angle==0'' represents both cars are in the same direction.